- 4 hours (Approx.)

-Pass By: Avenida 9 De Julio, Buenos Aires, Capital Federal District
+Pass By: Avenida 9 De Julio, Centro, Buenos Aires Argentina

 For its 140 meters wide, it is known as "the widest avenue" in the world.
 It goes through the center of the city from Constitución to Av.
 Del Libertador.
 It was inaugurated in 1937 and originally designed by the prestigious landscaper Carlos Thays.
 It has 1000 jacarandas, ceibos and cherry trees, many of them donated by Japan.
 The challenge of those who cross it usually is to do it walking from one end to the other in a single attempt and without the traffic lights interrupting.